Ariesian Prince, Olivier Chance

-“Pessimistic implies that I care,” he returned.
+“Pessimistic implies that I care,” he muttered.
 “Which I don’t.”

-He looked back up at her and returned with a roll off his eyes: “It’s just a figure of speech.”
-He turned back to the view just in time to see a glinting spec on the horizon.
-A glinting spec that was hurtling right towards him.
+He looked back up at her and returned with a roll of his eyes: “It’s just a figure of speech.”
+He turned back to the view just in time to see a glinting speck on the horizon.
+A glinting speck hurtling right toward him.
 Closer, closer, closer.